Is Tijuana worth visiting?

 Tijuana is considered as one of the least safe cities in Mexico because of the high homicide rate.

 Is Tijuana safe?
-My opinion
+My take

 When I explored Tijuana, I always felt the urge to watch my back, as some people looked at me as if I was walking in the wrong place.
 I felt disappointed that I couldn’t explore beyond the “safe” Americanized parts of town, where most things were geared toward visitors from across the border.

 There are plenty of places within a 2-hour drive from Tijuana that are safer and more authentic.
 Valle De Guadalupe, Tecate, La Rumorosa Highway, and even Ensenada, offer more fun things to do and a more authentic taste of Baja California.
+If you have more time, I highly recommend renting a car in Tijuana 🚗 and driving south along the coastal highway, or heading inland toward Valle De Guadalupe, Tecate and Mexicali.

 Is Tijuana worth a day trip?